RahafH98/data-structures-and-algorithms/test/hashmap-repeated-word.md

-#  hashmap-repeated-word
+#  Tree-Intersection
-Write a function called repeatedWord that finds the first word to occur more than once in a string.
-The function should take a string as an argument and return the first repeated word in the string.
+find the intersection of two binary trees and return the set of values that are common in both trees.
+The binary trees are represented by TreeNode objects, and the goal is to implement a function that follows the Single Responsibility Principle, providing clean, reusable, and abstract components to solve the challenge.

 ## Whiteboard Process